m3au/playwright-bdd-cursor-template/docs/code-quality.md

 **What it does**:

+- Runs unit tests before commits
 - Runs lint-staged before commits
 - Executes ESLint, Prettier, and markdownlint on staged files
-- Prevents commits with linting/formatting errors
+- Prevents commits with failing tests or linting/formatting errors
 - Ensures code quality standards are maintained

 **Content**: